personalrobotics/pose_estimators/README.md

 Deep Pose Estimators is composed of four modules and a few convenience methods.

 ### PoseEstimator
 `PoseEstimator` is an abstract class for detection in camera frame.
 Each application is expected to inherit PoseEstimator and implement `detect_objects` method.
 For example, one can create a CNNPoseEstimator which uses a trained CNN-based estimator to  detect and classify objects from image streams.
-Typically a pose estimator subscribes to camera image/depth topics and perform the detection when `detect_objects` is called. `detect_objects` returns _all_ detected items in the image, in the form of list of `DetectedItem`.
+Typically a pose estimator subscribes to camera image/depth topics and perform the detection when `detect_objects` is called. `detect_objects` returns _all_ detected items in the image, as a list of `DetectedItem`.
 It can optionally publish a marker topic which contains pose and any other auxiliary information (e.g. object class).

 ### DetectedItem
 `DetectedItem` represents an item detected by a pose estimator.
 It stores sensor_frame_id, uid, pose, and additional information of an object as a dictionary.
 It can also convert a ROS `Marker` into a `DetectedItem`, which may be useful for extracting information from pose estimators that communicate only via ROS.

 ### PerceptionModule
 `PerceptionModule` is a wrapper for ROS communication with aikido's `PoseEstimatorModule`.
 It mainly converts detected items' poses from the detection frame to the destination frame.
-It publishes the transforms object information as ROS `Marker` by using `MarkerManager`.
+It creates ROS markers for the transformed items by using `MarkerManager`.

-Many pose estimators currently in use are one-time detectors with no tracking option.
+Many pose estimators currently in use are one-time detectors with no tracking.
 For these estimators, `PerceptionModule` supports `purge_all_markers_per_update` option.
-If true, per every call to it creates a marker with `Marker.DELETEALL` (which is an indicator that all previous markers are to be removed) and prepends it to the list of currently detected markers.
+If true, per every call to `get_detected_objects_as_markers` it creates a marker with `Marker.DELETEALL` (which is an indicator that all previous markers are to be removed) and prepends it to the list of currently detected markers.

 ### MarkerManager
 `MarkerManager` has two main roles.
 It converts `DetectedItem` to a ROS `Marker` and fills up additional information such as Marker's type, scale, etc. In addition, it optionally supports `count_item`, which is used to provide a unique id to the detected object.

-`PerceptionModule` uses this marker manager as a convenient way to populate markers with particular type, scale, color, or any other auxiliary information.
+`PerceptionModule` uses this marker manager to provide unique id to the objects and to populate markers with particular type, scale, color, or any other auxiliary information.

 ### run_perception_module